squirrel-forge/ui-util/docs/Animation.md

 scrollTo( element, offset = 0, behavior = 'smooth', minDiff = 3, withTop = true ) // void
 ```
 Scroll an element into focus, optionally using a numeric offset or element height as offset, like a sticky header.
-For advanced scrolling mechanics and abstracted bindings check the [Scroller](Animation/Scroller.md) class.
+For advanced scrolling mechanics and abstracted bindings check the [Scroller](#Scroller) class.
-Under the hood this uses native *window.scrollTo* with smoothscroll, you may [polyfill](https://www.npmjs.com/package/smoothscroll-polyfill) this for for older browsers.
+Under the hood this uses native *window.scrollTo* with smoothscroll, you may [polyfill](https://www.npmjs.com/package/smoothscroll-polyfill) this for older browsers.

 #### Parameters
 | Parameter    | Type               | Default  | Description                               |